pelinski/bela-tflite/readme.md

 docker run --rm --privileged multiarch/qemu-user-static --reset -p yes
 ```

 After our prerequisites are done, we can compile TFLite by starting up the docker build process.
 Be aware that it might take ~5h to compile.
-You can set the `TFLITE_VERSION` build argument to the version of TFLite you want to build.
+You can set the `TF_VERSION` build argument to the version of TFLite you want to build.
 The default is `main`.

 ```bash
 docker buildx build --build-arg TF_VERSION=main --platform=linux/arm/v7 --progress=plain --output type=tar,dest=tflite-install.tar .